thkuo/CompositeDatatypeTree/tree_inference/README.md

 - CONFIG_F

-An .yaml file where the customized parameters are listed.
-For more details about customization, please refer to `example_config.yml`
+A YAML file where the customized parameters are listed.
+For more details about customization, please refer to `example_config.yml.`

 2. examples